sofiapereira2/pic-pay/README.md

 # pic-pay
 Pic-pay is a digital wallet that allows transfers between users.
-This is a small backend pic-pay project. <Frontend side is yet to come>
+This is a small backend pic-pay project.
+The front end side is yet to come.

 ## Components